-As part of their enrollment in 672/672A or 673/673A, students are required to spend a minimum of 15 hours during the spring semester (672 or 673) and 7 hours during the second summer session (672A or 673A), working in Latina/o communities to learn how to build relationships in communities, how to learn from communities, and to serve in some capacity.
-Students can meet the Service Learning Project hours through their work with communities with sustainable outcomes that will last beyond the hours our students' serve in each of these communities.
+As part of their enrollment in 672/672A or 673/673A, students are required to spend a minimum of 15 hours during the spring semester (672 or 673) and 7 hours during the second summer session (672A or 673A), working in Latinx communities to learn how to build relationships in communities, how to learn from communities, and to serve in some capacity.
+Students can meet the Service Learning Project hours through their work with community-based organizations, church communities, schools, etc. The goal of these Projects is to leave communities with sustainable outcomes that will last beyond the hours our students' serve in each of these communities.